piqnt/stage.js/README.md

 ```

 ### Sprite
-An sprite is a node with one texture.
+A sprite is a node with one texture.

 ```javascript
 // Create a new sprite instance